Welcome to Bermuda!

 Sousa's Transit of Venus March

 A good book is Bermuda Light - The Story of Gibb's Hill Lighthouse by Michael Dolding.
-He and his family once lived at what is now the Lighthouse Tearoom Restaurant.
+He and his family once lived in the property below the lighthouse, now a restaurant.

 The above file gives details of all Bermuda golf courses.
 This Parish has several good ones.